Connecting the world and beyond

 List of ITU-T E.118 IINs with assignee contact not reachable

-It is important that all IIN assignees can be reached to notify them of administrative matters that may require action or to handle queries related to registered IIN.
+It is important that all IIN assignees can be reached so that they can be notified of administrative matters that may require action, or so that queries related to notified IINs can be handled.

-A public team name/tel/mailbox email address responsible for handling these queries should be provided.
+A public team name, telephone number or mailbox e-mail address for the person or team responsible for handling these queries should be provided.

-More particularly, the companies indicated in the following document are requested to follow modification or cancellation procedure indicated in this web page.
+More specifically, the companies indicated in the following document are requested to follow the modification or cancellation procedure indicated in this web page.

 List of ITU-T E.118 IINs for which the assignee contact is not reachable: E118_IIN-assignee-contact-not-reachable.docx